opencardware/car_plans/cardware_assembly/steering/README.md

 ![IMG_20181114_222935_resized.jpg](imgs_steering/IMG_20181114_222935_resized.jpg)

-Get the servo horn.
+Get the servo horn, which should be about 2 cm in length.

 ![IMG_20181114_223859_resized.jpg](imgs_steering/IMG_20181114_223859_resized.jpg)

-It should be about 2 cm in length.
+Put on the `servo_shoe` and zip tie them together.

 ![IMG_20181114_223907_resized.jpg](imgs_steering/IMG_20181114_223907_resized.jpg)

-Put on the `servo_shoe` and zip tie them together.
+View from the other side.

 ![IMG_20181114_223913_resized.jpg](imgs_steering/IMG_20181114_223913_resized.jpg)

-Assemble with the `rod`, like so.
+Assemble that with the `rod`, like so.

 ![MVIMG_20190309_154923_resized.jpg](imgs_steering/MVIMG_20190309_154923_resized.jpg)